 I often wonder why people write books.
 It is a huge amount of work with no real promise of reward.
-The author states he wanted to produce a simplified book for the novice and visitor.
+The authors state they wanted to produce a simplified book for the novice and visitor.
 This is a laudable objective as too much information can be confusing.
 (This is why I recommend the original Peterson bird guides for beginners).
-The author has selected 714 species of resident birds and regularly occurring migrants out of the Australian list of 780.
-He uses more than 1,100 photographs as illustrations and provides facing-page text and range maps.
+The authors have selected 714 species of resident birds and regularly occurring migrants out of the Australian list of 780.
+They use more than 1,100 photographs as illustrations and provide facing-page text and range maps.